Kantis/kapper/README.md

   - JS and Native variants not currently planned, raise an issue if you want them.

 I want to provide a simple way of working with databases, that does _not_ involve automatic change tracking in "entities".
 I want explicit control over what is being updated, and how.
-With Kapper, you are in control and can write SQL that fits your exact needs.
+With Mikrom, you are in control and can write SQL that fits your exact needs.

 Command-query separation becomes natural, since there is no relationship between reading and writing data tied to some "entity" class.

 ## Usage

 ### JDBC
-Create a JDBC connection and construct a `Kapper` instance:
+Create a JDBC connection and construct a `Mikrom` instance:

 ```kotlin
 val dbConnection = DriverManager.getConnection("jdbc:your_database_url")